SyncfusionExamples/how-to-skip-the-sorting-when-group-the-columns-in-uwp-data-grid/README.md

-# how-to-skip-the-sorting-when-group-the-columns-in-winforms-data-grid
+# how-to-skip-the-sorting-when-group-the-columns-in-uwp-data-grid
-How to skip the sorting when group the columns in WinForms DataGrid (SfDataGrid) ?
+How to skip the sorting when group the columns in UWP DataGrid (SfDataGrid) ?